 Mr. Jing Feng is currently a Party Committee member and Vice President of the Company, and Secretary of the Party Committee and President of Hangzhou Branch.
 He is a certified public accountant in the US, with a postgraduate degree.
-Mr. Jing worked as the Deputy General Manager and General Manager of planning and finance department of Suzhou Branch, China Minsheng Bank, finance specialist of corporate financial business department of China Minsheng Bank; Deputy General Manager of Jiangsu business department of China Zheshang Bank, member of the Party Committee and Vice President of Nanjing Branch, China Zheshang Bank; Deputy General Manager (in charge of work) and General Manager of finance and accounting department, and also General Manager of finance and accounting department and General Manager of asset and liability management department, General Manager of the planning & finance department (asset and liability management department) of China Zheshang Bank, as well as a Party Committee member, Vice President and CFO of the Bank.
+Mr. Jing worked as the Deputy General Manager and General Manager of planning and finance department of Suzhou Branch, China Minsheng Bank, finance specialist of corporate financial business department of China Minsheng Bank; Deputy General Manager of Jiangsu business department of China Zheshang Bank, member of the Party Committee and Vice President of Nanjing Branch, China Zheshang Bank; Deputy General Manager (in charge of work) and General Manager of finance and accounting department, and also General Manager of finance and accounting department department department, General Manager of the planning & finance department (asset and liability management department) of China Zheshang Bank, as well as a Party Committee member, Vice President and CFO of the Bank.